Gurul01/MiniRISC_port_repo/gcc/source/gcc/config/minirisc/predicates.md

-;; Predicate definitions for mrmr16
+;; Predicate definitions for minirisc
 ;; Copyright (C) 2009-2022 Free Software Foundation, Inc.

 ;; This file is part of GCC.